 I’m a walking bottle of nostalgia.
-I always keep with me memories from random places that I frequent; and the majority of those places are coffee shops.
+I always keep with me memories from random places that I frequent; and the majority of those places are cafe.
 Of all the cafes I’ve been to, the ones in my hometown always got my heart.
 I still recall many early summer mornings, sitting alone, drinking freshly grounded coffee in a cozy corner; I remember glancing out the window down on Hanoi busy streets, while chatting over coffee with my friends; I remember drawing, writing, reading, loving.

 There are many other favourite comfort zones I wish to include like Xofa cafe (which I go almost every night), Mayfair (which I go almost every morning), Cabine, etc, but I couldn’t find any photos of them.
 So here are some of my favourites in no particular order.

 I know it’s arguable for a lot of people but Cong Caphe truly has my heart the most (but only specifically the one on Nha Tho street, not any other branch).
 I enjoy its slightly overpriced drinks.
 The retro vibe and interior calm me.
 I’ve made so many memories of seeing old friends, meeting new friends, hiding from people here.
 And let’s not forget all the time I tried to study but ended up people-watching and drawing the whole day.

 Known for being very photogenic, E.Tea is more of a place for photoshoots to me than for drinks or hangouts.
 Its perfect natural light and cute interior got me coming back.

 Tranquil.
 What a lovely little gem in the middle of a hectic city.
 Great books.
 A very lovely owner :).